chengahtung/local-lode/README.md

 ## 📚 **5.
 Upload Knowledge Base (‘kb’ Folder)**

 1. 🗂️ Place your notes or documents into the **`kb/`** folder.
-2. ⚙️ From the Streamlit sidebar, click **“Ingest KB”**.
+2. ⚙️ From the application sidebar, click **“Ingest KB”**.
-3. ⏳ Wait until the ingestion process completes.
+3. ⏳ Wait until the ingestion process completes (indicated by a success message).

 A **`chroma_db/`** folder will be automatically created — it stores embeddings of your notes.